Yashraj88888/8-BIT_Breadboard-Computer/Clock/01. Astable Clock/Astable 555 Clock.md

 We created the astable clock using ne555 timer IC, following Ben Eater's Playlist to build a 8 bit computer.
-This is step one in the process of the same.
+This is step one in the process of the same.<br>
-DATE - 11th October 2024
+DATE - 11th October 2024 <br>
 Contributors - <br>
 Yashvardhan Singh [Electronics Engg. , MIT] <br>
 Mrinal Kumar [Mechatronics Engg. , MIT] <br>